mitrejcevski/blog/content/posts/paparazzi.md

 }
 {{< /highlight >}}

-That is enought for the setup.
+That is enough for the setup.
 BTW, if you need help introducing version catalog in your app - comment below, and I'll write a tutorial.

 ## Usage
 Now we can go ahead and start writing screenshot tests.
 If you are using `Previews` for your composables, you are already in a great position, because writing screenshot tests for your composables will be as effortless as a copy-paste.